enfold/collective.notifications/README.rst

 individual users jsmith and jdoe.
 The special group "Members" will notify all portal users.

-The last four parameters are optional: `user` can be the userid of the user associated with the notification.
+The last seven parameters are optional: `user` can be the userid of the user associated with the notification.
 This is just in case we need a different user than the currently logged in user, which is the default. `url` will be used as a site action if provided, otherwise the context url will be used.